jacheung/bookshelf/README.md

 #### “Learn as though you would never be able to master it; hold it as though you would be in fear of losing it.” – Confucius
 #### This here is a compilation of solving problems using various data science libraries.
 Exercises are personal projects or adapted from DataCamp.

-## List of langauges and libraries below:
+## List of languages and libraries below:
 ##### Julia
 ##### Deep learning Neural Networks and CNNs (pyTorch and TensorFlow)
 ##### Time-Series ARMA (statsmodels)